Vishalckc/zerocode_wiki/Reading-System-Properties-and-Environment-Variables-in-Zerocode-Test-Steps.md

 ===
 The Java platform uses a Properties object (subclass of Hashtable) to maintain key value pair, where both the key and the value are strings to store information about the local system and configuration.
 The default System Properties include basic information like current user, JRE version, file path separator, etc.
-System properties can be set on the Java command line using the `-Dpropertyname=value` syntax or added/modified at runtime using `System.setProperty(String key, String value)`
+System properties can be set on the Java command line using `-Dpropertyname=value` or added/modified at runtime using `System.setProperty(String key, String value)`
 To get a system property you can use `System.getProperty(String key)` or `System.getProperty(String key, String defaultValue).`

 To use System Property